 Owing to chronic hyperglycemia, patients with type 2 diabetes are at an increased risk for cardiovascular complications.
 In addition, many patients with type 2 diabetes also have other risk factors for CVDs, such as hypertension and hyperlipidemia.
 Thus, in addition to glycemic control and lifestyle modifications, vigorous cardiac risk reduction should be a priority in patients with type 2 diabetes.

-Most patients with diabetes and hypertension should be treated to a blood pressure of < 140/90 mm Hg; individuals at high risk for CVD may have lower targets, such as < 130/80 mm Hg.
+International guidelines recommend that most patients with diabetes and hypertension be treated to a blood pressure < 130/80 mm Hg.
 Treatment of hypertension may include angiotensin-converting enzyme inhibitors, angiotensin-receptor blockers, thiazide diuretics, and calcium channel blockers.

 Learn more about type 2 diabetes.